 - Plan a trip to an Oklahoma beach!
 Did you know Oklahoma has more than 11,000 miles of shoreline?
 Take full advantage of these refreshing waters and head to one of more than 3,000 lakes and rivers for some splashing fun!
 Start planning today at metrofamilymagazine.com/

 best-beaches-in-oklahoma or me trofamilymagazine.com/ oklahoma-swimming-holes. - Play tourist in your own community by visiting a popular place to take out-of-town visitors.
-This year, MetroFamily readers voted The Sanctuary Escape, First Americans Museum, Myriad Botanical Gardens, National Cowboy & Western Heritage Museum and Oklahoma City National Memorial & Museum as Family Favorites!
+This year, MetroFamily readers voted Factory Obscura: Mix-Tape, First Americans Museum, National Cowboy & Western Heritage Museum, OKANA Resort & Waterpark and Oklahoma City National Memorial & Museum as Family Favorites!

 - Organize a popsicle party or ice cream social with your neighbors, friends or family.
 Go potluck style by having each family bring their favorite flavor or topping to share.

-- Cheer on Oklahoma City’s newest professional sports team, the Oklahoma City Spark, as they take on the All Army Softball teams on Aug.
-2 & 3.
-Saturday’s game will also feature a home run derby.
+- Cheer on Oklahoma City’s newest professional sports team, the Oklahoma City Spark, as they take on the Florida Vibe on July 20-23.
+Each night has a theme such as Youth Night on July 20 where kids can run the bases after the game.
 Tickets start at $15 and are available at okcspark.com.

 - Go retro with a visit to an Oklahoma drive-in movie theater.
 Stick close to home at the Winchester Drive-in in Oklahoma City or make a day of it and road trip to Tulsa, Shattuck or Sulphur.